 Find a rubber stamp that represents you and your family.
 You can have one stamp for your family or perhaps one for each of your children.
 Rubber stamps can be found at craft stores, or you may want to browse Amazon for their collection of small rubber stamps.
-Amazon also has kits you can purchase to make your own!
+There are also kits so you can make your own rubber stamp!

 The next item you want to be sure you bring along with you is an ink pad.
 My boys each wanted their own color to go along with their individual stamps.